Salsonn/CSE212FinalProject/docs/set.md

 Using this information, create a set data structure that can store up to 16 random values between 1 and 128.

+The solution to this challenge is available [here](/res/hasher.py).

 ### [<-- Back](../README.md)